nrfconnect/sdk-nrf/samples/suit/recovery/README.rst

 #. |connect_kit|
 #.
 Corrupt the currently running main application (for example by flashing a modified version of the application)
 #.
 Open the Device Manager or the nRF Connect application, and observe the device advertising as "SUIT Recovery"
 #.
-Recover the application using Device Manager in the same way as described in the ``smp_transfer`` sample documentationdocumentation.
+Recover the application using Device Manager in the same way as described in the ``smp_transfer`` sample documentation.

 Device firmware update for recovery firmware
 ============================================